THE LOCALS’ GUIDE TO OSLO

 The best coffee in town: Tim Wendelboe is a world-renowned coffee legend.
 A trip to his café on Grünerløkka is a must for anyone who wants to familiarise themselves with Nordic-style coffee.

 Typically Norwegian: Vaaghals in Bjørvika has beautiful food with a Norwegian focus.
 Bibliotekbaren at Hotel Bristol has satisfying sandwiches and afternoon tea.
-If you have budgeted for something a bit fancier, Rest is a cool place to visit.
-They describe their concept as “fine dining on food waste”.
-To minimise waste, they create gourmet dishes from ingredients that would otherwise have been thrown out.
 If you are curious about the most Norwegian of all shops in Oslo, head over to Fenaknoken where you can learn about our food heritage and taste local specialities.

 Sausages and waffles: Stop by Syverkiosken, also known as hotdog heaven, for an impressive selection of sausages and homemade condiments.
 Unless you’re more in the mood for a waffle, that is.
 At Haralds Vaffel, you get classic Norwegian-style waffles with toppings like sour cream and jam or brown cheese.
 At both Syverkiosken and Haralds Vaffel, you can also try a rare combination from the city of Moss: a sausage in a waffle.

 Quirky places: Smalhans at St. Hanshaugen is known for its simple but delicious food.
-Just around the corner, you’ll find Restaurant Schrøder, which is not to be missed for fans of Norwegian crime author Jo Nesbø and his main character Harry Hole.
+Around the corner, you’ll find Restaurant Schrøder, which is not to be missed for fans of Norwegian crime author Jo Nesbø and his main character Harry Hole.
 Don’t expect anything elegant, but it sure has plenty of charm.
-A great place to sit down with a pint.

 Bistro chill or crazy grill: Ostebutikken in Grünerløkka is a cheese shop during the day and a cosy bistro in the evening.
-Those who prefer their dinner served with a lot of energy should check out Palace Grill at Solli Plass, where the atmosphere often builds up to complete mayhem during the evening.
-Hang out at the bar and listen to country music before you take a seat in the restaurant.
+Check out Palace Grill at Solli Plass, where the atmosphere often builds up to complete mayhem during the evening.

 While you’re here: There are so many fantastic eateries in Oslo that your only problem will be to choose which ones to go to.
 Plan ahead and start exploring the cafés, bars, and restaurants!